aswinpradeepc/Fidget-a-Ton/Keycap/README.md

 Sometimes, you might want to adjust dimensions based on the tolerance of the printer.

-.f3d file is Autodesk Fusion 360 file, This file is editable.
+.f3d file is Autodesk Fusion 360 file, this file is editable.

 For printing, download the stl file and use a [slicer](https://en.wikipedia.org/wiki/Slicer_(3D_printing)) like [Cura](https://ultimaker.com/software/ultimaker-cura/).
 Cura is free and open-source.